Paul Holdengräber: Personal life

-Holdengräber lives in Glendale, California, a suburb of Los Angeles, with his wife, Barbara Holdengräber, a writer, and their two sons.
-He speaks English, French, German, and Spanish.
+Holdengräber lives in Glendale, California, a suburb of Los Angeles, with his wife, Barbara Wansbrough, and their two sons.
+Paul speaks English, French, German, Dutch, and Spanish.
 In Brussels, he spoke French and Flemish.
+Flemish is a low Franconian dialect cluster of the Dutch language.
+It is sometimes referred to Flemish Dutch, Belgian Dutch, or Southern Dutch.
+Flemish is native to the region known as Flanders in northern Belgium.